oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 to identify authorization endpoints and token endpoints, as described in (#mixupcountermeasures).

-An AS that redirects a request potentially containing user credentials MUST avoid forwarding these user credentials accidentally (see (#redirect_307) for details).
+An authorization server that redirects a request potentially containing user credentials MUST avoid forwarding these user credentials accidentally (see (#redirect_307) for details).